 Thus, in rural India, the matter is quite grave.
 According to the 2019-20 Rural Health Statistics Report of the Ministry of Health and Family Welfare, there is a 70% shortage in the number of gynaecologists in villages.
 Because of this, it is not only the societal compulsions which deter a woman from seeking proper healthcare, there is a genuine lack of doctors in many parts of the country.

 Due to the lack of doctors and accessibility to healthcare clinics, self-managed abortions or Medical Abortion is a method which can be opted by individuals who wish to terminate their pregnancy without going through an invasive procedure.
 According to WHO, Medical Abortion involves a combination of mifepristone and misoprostol or a misoprostol-only regimen.
-These pills can be used in the first 13 weeks of pregnancy.
-Medical Abortion has been approved by the Drug Controller General of India in 2002.
-However, in India the abortion pills can be used up to nine weeks.
+In accordance with howtouseabortionpill.org, the abortion pills are safe to use up to 13 weeks.
+If you’re reading this from India, the law permits abortion pill usage up to 12 weeks of pregnancy.
+Medical abortion has been approved by the Drug Controller General of India in 2002.

 - One is required to take 12 tablets of misoprostol – 200 micrograms each.

 - Take four of the pills and place them in your cheeks or under the tongue and hold them for 30 minutes

 - After 30 minutes have gone by, a person swallows the remaining pills (if any) and waits for three hours